Skip to Content

 I've applied — what happens next?

-When you apply, you will receive an automated email from the Admissions department confirming that we have received your application.
+You'll receive an automated email confirming that we have received your application (remember to check your SPAM folder).

-• Once an offer is received, you must reply within 10 working days or risk losing your place
+Once an offer is received, you must reply within 14 working days or risk losing your place, as the system will automatically decline your offer after 14 days.

 More questions?
 Contact us about this course